-II.
-Expand the multi-use playing field area by removing the pitchers mound and fencing on the baseball field.
+I. Consider expanding the multi-use field by removing the pitchers mound and fencing on the baseball field.
 Since the baseball field does not experience high usage, this would provide additional field area for visitors to play soccer, football, etc. The baseball field and the batting cage total about 45,000 square feet.